Logius-standaarden/OAuth-NL-profiel/Preface.md

 ### Step 1.
 Client Authentication
 Using the client credentials, the client sends a Authentication Request to the Authorization Server's token Endpoint.
 It does so using the Client authentication as pre-registered.
-The Authorization Server receives and validates the Authemtication Request.
+The Authorization Server receives and validates the Authentication Request.

 ### Step 2.
 Access Token Response
 The Authorization Server authenticates the client and if valid responds to the client with an Access Token Response.